 While the product is not 100% natural, it is designed to be less harsh on the hair and scalp, which makes it a suitable choice for sensitive skin.

 It does not contain ammonia, which is a common ingredient that can cause a reaction in some people.
-And it is made with naturally gluten free ingredients so those with celiac disease or an extreme gluten sensitivity can use this product safely.
+And it is made with naturally gluten-free ingredients so those with celiac disease or extreme gluten sensitivity can use this product safely.

 As it’s referred to as a ‘tint’ many of the colors give a natural finish, which might be appealing for those looking for natural colors only.

-Color X-Change are known for vivid, dramatic color changes.
-All of their hair colors are gluten free, ammonia and peroxide free, and vegan-friendly.
+Color X-Change is known for vivid, dramatic color changes.
+All of their hair colors are gluten-free, ammonia and peroxide free, and vegan-friendly.